Spirit possession: Catholicism

 The New Catholic Encyclopedia states, "Ecclesiastical authorities are reluctant to admit diabolical possession in most cases, because many can be explained by physical or mental illness alone.
 Therefore, medical and psychological examinations are necessary before the performance of major exorcism.
 The standard that must be met is that of moral certitude (De exorcismis, 16).
 For an exorcist to be morally certain, or beyond reasonable doubt, that he is dealing with a genuine case of demonic possession, there must be no other reasonable explanation for the phenomena in question".

 Official Catholic doctrine affirms that demonic possession can occur as distinguished from mental illness, but stresses that cases of mental illness should not be misdiagnosed as demonic influence.
 Catholic exorcisms can occur only under the authority of a bishop and in accordance with strict rules; a simple exorcism also occurs during baptism.

-Reformed
+Anglican

 The infliction of demonic torment upon an individual has been chronicled in premodern Protestant literature.
 In 1597, King James discussed four methods of daemonic influence upon an individual in his book Daemonologie: